Secrets of Rætikon: Development

 Rætikon was first announced in July 2013, though its development began in 2011.
-The game's Viennese developer and publisher, Broken Rules Games, had previously worked on the 2012 Wii U game Chasing Aurora, which itself was based on a multiplayer prototype for Rætikon.
+The game's Viennese developer and publisher, Broken Rules, had previously worked on the 2012 Wii U game Chasing Aurora, which itself was based on a multiplayer prototype for Rætikon.
 The game is partly based on an Alps region culture conquered by the Roman Empire.
 Its visuals were inspired by dream-like flying sensations.
 In an effort to increase the game's replay value, the developers emphasized its artificial intelligence, physics, and interactive qualities, including animal-specific behaviors and strippable plant foliage.

 Broken Rules released an alpha version of the game in October 2013.
 Around the same time, they announced an Indiegogo crowdfunding campaign in lieu of searching for a publisher.
 The game later entered Steam Early Access.
 Rætikon was released on April 17, 2014 for Windows, OS X, and Linux platforms via Steam, the Mac App Store, and the Humble Store.
 The Steam edition of the game supports Steam Workshop with a level editor for users to build and share original content.